WorldTravellerz.com

 We loved that you can pitch your tent near picturesque lakes, hike scenic trails, or immerse yourself in the awe-inspiring glaciers of the southern region and it was completely normal.
 Camping in Argentina allows you to connect with the country's breathtaking natural beauty and experience the tranquillity and freedom of the great outdoors.

-many people with rental campervans, European campervans, off-road vehicles, bike packers and motorcyclists with tents and hikers all gathering at the various campsites.
+We saw many people with rental campervans, European campervans, off-road vehicles, bike packers and motorcyclists with tents and hikers all gathering at the various campsites.
 The best thing was that many of the towns around Argentina had municipal campsites, which were as little as $1 to stay at, including electricity, showers, toilets, lots of space, picnic tables and BBQ facilities.

-couldn't believe it.
+We couldn't believe it.
 The camping culture in Argentina made it easy for us to travel around by motorbike and pitch our tent almost anywhere for free or without spending a lot, and we LOVED this aspect.

 Food in Argentina